davidcorne/Design-Patterns-In-Python/Design_Patterns_In_Python.md

             )
 ```

-So different Vehicles can have different names, numbers of wheels doors and seats.
-The method view() will print a summery of what the Vehicle is.
+So different `Vehicles` can have different names, numbers of wheels doors and seats.
+The method `view()` will print a summery of what the `Vehicle` is.

-The construction of instances of Vehicle will be handles by the ConcreteBuilder classes.
-These should derive from a Builder interface (abstract class) so here is the base class VehicleBuilder.
+The construction of instances of `Vehicle` will be handles by the `ConcreteBuilder` classes.
+These should derive from a `Builder` interface (abstract class) so here is the base class `VehicleBuilder`.

 ```python
 #==============================================================================